Last Updated: Thursday, 18 January 2018 06:09

-- holding permanent residency in Australia or are applying for a visa to live in Australia permanently;
+- holding permanent residency in Australia or be applying for a visa to live in Australia permanently;

-- applying for another long term Australia Award without having resided outside of Australia for twice the length of the total time that you were in Australia (for example, a previous awardee who has been on an Australia Awards Scholarship in Australia for four years will not be eligible to apply for another Australia Awards Scholarship until they have been home for eight years).
+- applying for another long-term Australia Award without having resided outside of Australia for twice the length of the total time that they were in Australia (for example, a previous awardee who has been on an Australia Awards Scholarship in Australia for four years will not be eligible to apply for another Australia Awards Scholarship until they have been home for eight years).

-Detailed information on the Eligibility Criteria can be found in the Scholarships Policy Handbook.
+Detailed information on the Eligibility Criteria can be found in the Scholarship Policy Handbook.

 Country-specific eligibility criteria

-- Have achieved a minimum academic IELTS overall score of 6.5 with no band less than 6.0, or a TOEFL paper-based test score of at least 580, with a minimum of 4.5 in the test of written English, or an internet-based TOEFL score of at least 92, with a minimum of 21 in all sub-tests, or a Pearson Test of English Academic (PTE Academic) overall score of 58, with no communicative skill score less than 50.
-Scores must be valid at 1 January 2018;
+- have achieved a minimum academic IELTS overall score of 6.5 with no band less than 6.0; or a TOEFL paper-based test score of at least 580, with a minimum of 4.5 in the test of written English, or an internet-based TOEFL score of at least 92, with a minimum of 21 in all subtests, or a Pearson Test of English Academic (PTE Academic) overall score of 58, with no communicative skill score less than 50.
+Scores must be valid at 1 January 2019.

-- Have at least three years of relevant work experience at the time of application (inclusive of probationary periods);
+- have at least three years of relevant work experience, including probation period at the time of application.

-- Provide an employer nomination letter from the Human Resource Officer (HRO) of the parent organisation/agency.
-In addition, applicants under the purview of the Ministry of Labour and Human Resources (MoLHR) must also submit a nomination letter from the Department of Human Resources, MoLHR;
+- provide an employer nomination letter from the Human Resource Officer (HRO) of the parent organisation/agency.
+In addition, applicants under the purview of the Ministry of Labour and Human Resources (MoLHR) must also submit a nomination letter from the Department Employment and Human Resources, MoLHR.

-- Fall under the specified target group identified for a particular field of study for Intake 2018;
+- fall under the specified target group identified for a particular field of study for studies commencing in 2019.

-- Meet any other eligibility criteria specified under the BCSR 2012 or the “Guidelines for Human Resource Development (HRD) support to private and corporate sector” of the Department of Human Resources, MOLHR - whichever applies.
+- meet any other eligibility criteria specified under the Bhutan Civil Service Rules 2018 or the “Guidelines for Human Resource Development (HRD) support to private and corporate sector” of the Department of Employment and Human Resources, MOLHR - whichever applies.

 You can visit this link to verify whether you satisfy the eligibility criteria before commencing an application.